By: Marilyn L. Davis

 We also get better by reading, so for now, I’ll go read.
 I will analyze, scrutinize, and visualize what another wordsmith has written about, absorbing his or her words and learning.

-I may then realize that there is another stepping stone to inspire me to write fearlessly about more than what I know.
 I hope this post encourages you to move beyond writing just what you know.

 Two Drops of Ink: The Literary Home for Collaborative Writing